-Lakes Region Community College is accredited by the New England Commission of Higher Education (NECHE).
+The New England Commission of Higher Education (NECHE) accredits Lakes Region Community College.
 NECHE is a regional accreditation agency for colleges and universities in New England.
-The Commission is recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation
+The U.S. Secretary of Education and the Council for Higher Education Accreditation recognize the Commission